 Phase 2 – Design and Development

-In this phase, you will meet architects and design consultants to seek their expertise.
+In this phase of construction budgeting, you will meet architects and design consultants to seek their expertise.
 Pitch your creative ideas to them and request to produce drawings and models for obtaining final approvals from stakeholders.
 Once the sign-off is done, create a list of material requirements and develop a budget around them.
 Most clients have no idea about the building materials and their related costs.
-With such a prepared budget at their disposal, clients will be able to start requesting bids from potential contractors.
+With such a prepared construction budget at their disposal, clients will be able to start requesting bids from potential contractors.

 Phase 3 – Pre-Construction and Documentation